zillding/MRS5228/README.md

   `$ python prepare_data_sets.py`

 + Run `item-item.py` or `user-user.py` to run the recommender and obtain error result.
+The result is both displayed on the console and written to log file.

   `$ python item-item.py` or `$ python user-user.py`